ScorpioBroker/ScorpioBroker/docs/en/source/post_queries.rst

 POST Query Example
 ##################

-Here is an example of Request URL and Payload data that how we can pass the query in the Payload.
+Here is an example of Request URL and Payload data that shows how we can pass the query in the Payload.

 POST  **http://localhost:9090/ngsi-ld/v1/entityOperations/query** :
 ::